What is Shadow IT?

 - Optimize and reduce risk with a combination of enablement and control

 You’ll also need to protect your data, including where it’s stored.
 Cisco Umbrella data loss prevention (DLP) helps organizations reduce the risk of sensitive data exfiltration and defend against losses of customer data, intellectual property, or other types of sensitive information.
-Cisco Umbrella cloud malware detection can scan cloud file storage repositories, detect cloud malware, and automatically delete or quarantine malicious files.
+With Cisco Umbrella cloud malware detection, organizations can additionally scan cloud file storage repositories, detect cloud malware, and delete or quarantine malicious files.

 Interested in learning more about these steps?
 Download our new eBook called Secure Shadow IT: Protect your digital transformation with Cisco Umbrella.